Bird Box Buyers Guide

 How to attach your bird nest box?

-Bird nest boxes can attach to trees, walls, fences or buildings.
-This depends on the suitability of the design and style of the box.
+Bird nest boxes can attach to trees, walls, fences or buildings - it just depends on the suitability of the design and style of the box.
 One benefit of fixing to artificial surfaces is that you don’t have to worry about the growth of the tree or shrub.
 Many bird boxes made from well-seasoned, treated timbers painted with non-toxic paint can last over 20 years.
 Which, for a small tree, is a significant amount of time.

 Using a nylon bolt or attaching a piece of hose to the wire around the trunk or branch, instead of nails, will help to prevent damage to the tree.
 Check every two or three years as a tree grows in girth as well as height.
 Open fronted robin and wren nest boxes should be positioned low down, well hidden and protected in vegetation.
 Most designs will come with instructions on the best method to attach the nest box.
 Best practice is to attach into areas of vegetation with string or wire.